UCD-BDLab/DPMON/README.md

-# Learning from Multi-omics Networks to Enhance Disease Prediction using Graph Neural Networks
+# <p align="center">Learning from Multi-Omics Networks to Enhance Disease Prediction: An Optimized Network Embedding and Fusion Approach</p>

 <p align="center">
   This repository contains the code and supplementary material for the paper <strong>"Learning from Multi-omics Networks to Enhance Disease Prediction using Graph Neural Networks"</strong>, accepted at IEEE BIBM 2024.
 The paper will be published soon and added to this README.